The Borel monadic theory of order is decidable: Abstract

 \section{Abstract}

-The monadic theory of $(\R,\le)$ with quantification restricted to Borel sets, or even to $\sigma$-combinations of analytic sets, is decidable.
-The Boolean combinations of $F_\sigma$-sets form an elementary substructure of the Borel sets.
+The monadic theory of $(\R,\le)$ with quantification restricted to Borel sets is decidable.
+The Boolean combinations of $F_\sigma$ sets form an elementary substructure of the Borel sets.
 Under determinacy hypotheses, the proof extends to larger classes of sets.